MCUdude/MicroCore/README.md

 Huge thanks to [Ralph Doncaster](https://github.com/nerdralph) for providing his excellent sofware serial library and his oscillator calibration code.
 None of this would be close to possible if it weren't for his brilliant work!

 ## Programmers
-When the ATtiny13 is running from the internal 128 kHz oscillator, it's too slow to interact with the programming tool.
+When the ATtiny13 is running from the internal 600 or 128 kHz oscillator, it may be too slow to interact with the programming tool.
 That's why this core adds some additional programmers to the list, with the suffix *(slow)*.
 These options makes the programmers run at a lower clock speed, so the microcontroller can keep up.
-The `externalprogrammers.txt` file is for use with [the Arduino Eclipse plugin](http://eclipse.baeyens.it), and will not appear under the "Programmers" menu in the Arduino IDE.

 Select your microcontroller in the boards menu, then select the clock frequency.
 You'll have to hit "Burn bootloader" in order to set the correct fuses and upload the correct bootloader. <br/>
 Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.